MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/Windows10SDriverGuidelines.md

 -   wmic.exe
 -   wscript.exe

+> [!NEXT]
-To ensure your Windows app will operate correctly on devices that run Windows 10 S please review the [test guidance](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) for apps.
+> To ensure your Windows app will operate correctly on devices that run Windows 10 S, please review the [test guidance](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) for apps.